-Mathura peda recipe – Make quick & easy to make the most popular & delightful sweet Mathura peda recipe at home with caramelized Milk(not khoya or mawa), sugar, and cardamom powder.
-As this peda originated in North Indian oldest & sacred city Mathura, this sweet named after the place.
-Even mathura peda is the main offering & prasad of the deity of Mathura, “Madan Mohan, or Lord Sree Krishna” as prasad.
+Originally, mathera peda was invented in North India’s oldest & sacred city, Mathura, which is why this sweet is named after the place Mathura.
+This sweet is the main offering & prasad of the deity of Mathura, “Madan Mohan, or Lord Sree Krishna” as prasad.

 Are you planning to make this Mathura peda at home with store-bought mawa or milk powder by replacing the milk?
-Then either mix up the milk powder with water or mawa with a little milk, caramelize it by following my way, and the rest of the method will be the same as mine.
+Then either mix up the milk powder with a little water, whole milk or condensed milk, or mix up the mawa with a little milk or condensed milk.
+Then caramelise the mixture by following the way I used here, and the rest of the method will also be the same as mine.

-As Dharwad’s peda and Mathura ka pede look alike for their same texture so a huge comparison exists between these two.
-Though according to taste and flavor Dharwad ka peda and mathura ke pede are easily separable from each other.
-Otherwise, one would be considered as the copycat of another which never happened.
+As Dharwad’s peda and Mathura ka pede look alike due to their same texture so a huge comparison exists between these two sweets.
+Though according to taste and flavour Dharwad pedha and mathura pedha are easily separable from each other.
+Otherwise, one would be considered as a copycat of another, which never happened.

-As Bengali, we are best known for our sweet tooth so I always try to prepare the specialty of other states too.
-Due to that curiosity, I experiment with different types of sweets including peda in my kitchen, and today’s Mathura-style peda is one of them.
+Being a Bengali, we are best known for our sweet tooth, so I always try to prepare the sweet specialities of other states too.
+Due to that curiosity, I experimented with different types of sweets, including peda in my kitchen, and today’s Mathura-style peda is one of them.

 As every Shree Krishna Janmashtami, I prepare a special sweet for offering to Lord Krishna.
 So this year, I decided to prepare this Mathura peda recipe to celebrate the festival.
 Thought, that would be a good idea to save money and also a great satisfaction for serving such a pure, healthy, and homemade peda to my deity.
 Though these days covid situation also one more reason to avoid buying sweets from the shops.